raspberrypilearning/shakespearean-insult-generator/worksheet.md

 ## Putting your insults into a CSV file

 1. You will need to find some suitable Shakespearean words to use.
-Make sure to only use Elizabethan insults - they are witty, intelligent and unlikely to actually offend your friends!
+Make sure to only use Shakespearean words as insults - they are witty, intelligent and unlikely to actually offend your friends!
 We found a big list of [Shakespearean insults](https://www.theatrefolk.com/free-resources) on this page (scroll down to the "Fun activities" section).

 1. Now open up a document in a spreadsheet editor.
 These instructions are for LibreOffice Calc, which is included on the latest distribution of Raspbian, but this process works in a very similar way in other spreadsheet programs such as Microsoft Excel.
 Copy and paste the first column of insults into your spreadsheet, pressing OK if a box pops up.